sean-atkinson/elist_ecommerce_analysis/README.md

 <a id='section_5'></a>
 # Part 4: Recommendations & Next Steps
 [(Back to table of contents)](#table_of_contents)<br><br>
+- Since computer hardware represents such on outsized portion of total sales in terms of dollars, consider looking into if any additional computer hardware can be added to our product assortment.
 - Incorporate customer acquisition costs and wholesale or costs of goods sold into analysis to get an understanding of customer lifetime value and what products perform bests in terms of gross profits.
-- Since computer hardware represents such on outsized portion of total sales in terms of dollars, consider looking into if any additional computer hardware can be added to our product assortment.
+Insights in the latter point can give us an idea of what products we might want to look into selling to turn around our declining sales.
 - Investigate why shipping times are so volatile for iPhones and Bose headphones.
-Additionally, consider if the volatility, combined with poor sales numbers, means its better to replace those products with something that speaks more to our target customers.
+Additionally, consider if the volatility, combined with poor sales numbers, means its better to replace those products with something that might appeal more to our most valuable customer segments.